tgpadua/aws-sec-monitor/README.md

 ## Post-Deploy
 You may choose between the following approaches to specify the accounts to be monitored:
 * **Accounts**: Allows you to specify the accounts individually.
-To do so, you must create a file named `accounts.txt`;
+To do so, you must create a file named `accounts.txt`
 * **Organizations**: Dynamically generates the accounts list file (`accounts.txt`) from a list of organizations root accounts.
 The accounts list file will be automatically updated before each report is executed.
-To do so, you must create a file named `organizations.txt`;
+To do so, you must create a file named `organizations.txt`

 Both files must reside in the root of the S3 bucket and use line separation (`Unix LF = \n`); Sample file:
 ```